immortalbob/AutoCrafter/readme.md

 This Meta will automatically craft many items.
 Full list below.

+Simply place AutoCrafter.met in your vtank folder (C:\games\virindi plugins\vtank)

-A "View" will be created with a "Go" button, this starts the auto-craft process.
+Once loaded, a "View" will be created with a "Go" button, this starts the auto-craft process.
 Specialty items will also have their own button in the "View".

 Starting the auto-craft process will attempt to make every item possible from the list below, if the components are in your inventory.
 Be aware.